-20. Project methane emissions from solid waste disposals (BECH4,SWD5,y) or organic waste effluents (BECH4,OWE,y) shall be fully accounted on a $CO_2e$ / t plant oil basis and deduced from the project emission reductions.
+20. Project methane emissions from solid waste disposals (BE{CH4,SWD5,y}) or organic waste effluents (BE{CH4,OWE,y}) shall be fully accounted on a CO_2e / t plant oil basis and deduced from the project emission reductions.

-21. If solid organic waste (e.g. empty fruit bunches) is disposed to decay under anaerobic conditions resulting methane emissions (tCO2e) are calculated according to the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site" and small-scale methodology AMS-III.E ("Avoidance of methane production from decay of biomass through controlled combustion, gasification or mechanical/thermal treatment") or AMS-III.F ("Avoidance of methane production from decay of biomass through composting") can be applied.
-The amount of organic waste per tonne of plant oil is determined on the basis of production records, or if such records are not available, on the basis of conservative estimates based on scientific or technical literature.
+21. If solid organic waste (e.g. empty fruit bunches) is disposed to decay under anaerobic conditions resulting methane emissions (tCO2e) are calculated according to the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site" and small-scale methodology AMS-III.E ("Avoidance of methane production from decay of biomass through controlled combustion, gasification or mechanical/thermal treatment") or AMS-III.F ("Avoidance of methane production from decay of biomass through congrain waste per tonne of plant oil is determined on the basis of production records, or if such records are not available, on the basis of conservative estimates based on scientific or technical literature.